DOCA Management Service Guide

 Provisioning Flags

-03:00).
-Auto-select if only one NVIDIA network device is present; otherwise, the PCIe address must be specified.

--image_folder <string>– Specify image install folder.
+--image_folder <string>– Specify the image install folder.
 Can copy images directly to the folder to avoid transfer over the net.
 Default create folder:

 /tmp/dms.